dataontap/gorse/replit.md

 ### Payment & Billing Architecture

 Stripe is fully integrated for subscription management, one-time purchases, and product catalog management, supporting dynamic pricing and multi-currency transactions.
+All purchases are automatically recorded in the Purchases table via the Stripe webhook handler and displayed in the Dashboard's "Recent Purchases" section.
+The `/api/user-purchases` endpoint provides purchase history retrieval with formatted product names and amounts.

 ### Connectivity Services